gleam-community/maths/README.md

   piecewise.arg_minimum([10, 3, 50, 20, 3], float.compare)
   // Returns  List: Ok([1, 4])

-  // Determine if a number if fractional: tests.is_fractional(0.3333)
+  // Determine if a number is fractional tests.is_fractional(0.3333)
   // Returns  Bool: True